 Jordan River / Sheikh Hussein Bridge crossing.
 In Israel, you can get public transportation to Beit She’an (Egged buses except during Shabbat when route options end early on Friday, start late on Saturday) which leaves you 7 km short of the border.
 The bus is 2 to 2.5 hours from Jerusalem for about 42 NIS.
 From there, taxi rental is generally pricey and susceptible to some cheating as well.
 You can take a taxi all the way from Jerusalem or Tel Aviv to this border (again around two hours) but you will pay through the nose (more than 700 shekels some have said.
 Haggle like hell and go in a group.)

-Pass through Israeli immigration at Jordan River Border Terminal with the 101 shekel departure tax, walk or take the 5-shekel shuttle a short distance across (that shuttle bus is 1.5 JD if you are leaving Jordan and going to Israel), and pass through Jordan immigration.
+Pass through Israeli immigration at Jordan River Border Terminal with the 105 shekel departure tax, walk or take the 5-shekel shuttle a short distance across (that shuttle bus is 1.5 JD if you are leaving Jordan and going to Israel), and pass through Jordan immigration.
 Visa on arrival is available here for qualified nationalities/passports.
-[A traveler reported 12/2016 a 20JD visa good for 3 days for Israeli passport holders] (Remember to skip getting the passport signed by Jordan if you prefer to eliminate evidence of having been in Israel.)
+[A traveler reported 12/2016 a 20JD visa good for 3 days for Israeli passport holders, but then on 2/16/2017 a European traveler entered with visa on arrival and paid only 10 JD for a visa good for 3 to 20 days.]
+(Remember to skip getting the passport signed by Jordan if you prefer to eliminate evidence of having been in Israel.)
 The Jordan River Border Terminal hours are Sunday to Thursday 6:30 to 21:00 and Friday-Saturday 8:00 to 19:00 (confirm times here) Special hours apply for Yom Kippur (the Day of Atonement) and the Muslim New Year (Id il Hajira) and potential random security issues.
 Be aware that you should try to arrive well before the closing time, and be clear on the Israel border closing times for Shabbat (Fri-Sat).

 From here you can either take a taxi to Irbid for about 20 JD and take a cheap public bus from there to Amman, Jerash, etc., or take a taxi all the way to your final destination.
 There is a taxi company office on the Jordan side, and the price to Amman was about 29 JD (1/2017).
 In Amman I was quoted 50 JD for the 2-hour Amman / Sheikh Hussein segment which is way too much, but I’d expect that from a random driver, especially if you are standing with bags in the middle of nowhere.
 So haggle!
 It is a longer trip than just crossing at Allenby, almost double the distance.
 (See Allenby Bridge/King Hussein info above).
 This border is usually open 24 hours a day.
 On the Israeli side parking is available if you come by car, for a fee of about 36 shekels/day.